it-osu-web/it-osu-pl/README.md

 ### How to create pseudo-patterns

 Pseudo-patterns are used to create variants of existing patterns.
-This is useful for showing multiple color variations, content variants, alternate states, etc...
+This is useful for showing multiple color variations, content variants, site-specific vatiations, alternate states, etc...

 The tilde (`~`) is used to designate a pseudo-pattern.
 All pseudo-patterns should be stored within the original pattern's directory.